gitAjjk/-ShaftlessClock-Pub/README.md

 See ??TODO?? for templates.

 # Drive
-Easy way: Find or buil a 60 rpm motor.
 ## The outer-ringdrive couldn't be a motor because it has a shaft ;).
 To thrive the wheel each second, I expirimented with (ax-less), but did not yet find a good functioning axless way:
 - A plane pendulum of about 30 cm (swing time: 1 second).